-There is a considerable amount of paperwork that a student must complete in order to participate in a study abroad course.
+There is a considerable amount of paperwork that a student must complete in order to participate in a study away course.
 Our office will create the appropriate forms tailored to your course.
-It is the responsibility of the student to ensure that all required paperwork is completed and on file in the Study Abroad and Exchange Programs Office three (3) weeks before the travel portion of the course.
+It is the responsibility of the student to ensure that all required paperwork is completed and on file in the Study Away Office three (3) weeks before the travel portion of the course.
 Any student failing to meet this deadline will not be allowed to travel.
 We ask for your help to clearly communicate this information to his/her students and to encourage them to comply with procedures before the deadline.